-- a) by investing in the Company through the means of electronic Communications (as set out in paragraph in 7.9), by telephone or by submitting an application form to Thesis Unit Trust Management Limited at the dealing office of the Administrator, the investor makes an offer to subscribe for shares which, once it is accepted by the ACD, or the Administrator on its behalf, has the effect of a binding contract to subscribe for shares. - b) the provisions of the scheme documents made between the ACD and the Depositary by way of which the Company is constituted, as the same may be amended from time to time are binding on each of the shareholder (who are taken to have notice of them) as if that shareholder was a party to it with effect on and from the date that any person has become a shareholder.

-- c) the scheme documents and the application form are each made under and governed by and shall be construed in accordance with the laws of England and Wales.
-The Company, the ACD and shareholders of the Company will be subject to the exclusive jurisdiction of the courts of England and Wales to settle any dispute or claim arising out of, or in connection with, a shareholder's investment in the Company or any related matter. - d) the scheme documents may be amended by agreement between the ACD and the Depositary. - e) absent a direct contractual relationship between a shareholder and the relevant service provider, shareholders generally have no direct rights against the relevant service provider and there are only limited circumstances in which a shareholder may potentially bring a claim against the relevant service provider.
-Instead, the proper claimant in an action in respect of which a wrongdoing is alleged to have been committed against the Company by the relevant service provider is, prima facie, the Company itself or the ACD acting on behalf of the Company, as the case may be. - f) the Investment Adviser may hold or trade in securities and instruments of the same type as the securities and instruments held or traded in by the funds and fund managers; they may also utilise the same or similar strategies as those adopted by the fund managers.
-The Investment Adviser may therefore trade and compete with fund managers and funds on an arm's length basis.
-In addition, the Investment Adviser may make investments in other funds managed or advised by it.
+- a) by investing in the Company through Electronic Communications, by telephone or by submitting an application form to the Administrator, the investor makes an offer to subscribe for shares which, once it is accepted by the ACD, or the Administrator on its behalf, has the effect of a binding contract to subscribe for shares. - b) the provisions of the scheme documents made between the ACD and the Depositary by way of which the Company is constituted, as the same may be amended from time to time are binding on each of the shareholders (who are taken to have notice of them) as if that shareholder was a party to it with effect on and from the date that any person has become a shareholder. - c) the scheme documents and the application form are each made under and governed by and shall be construed in accordance with the laws of England and Wales.
+The Company, the ACD and the shareholders of the Company will be subject to the exclusive jurisdiction of the courts of England and Wales to settle any dispute, or claim, arising out of, or in connection with, a shareholder's investment in the Company or any related matter. - d) the scheme documents may be amended by agreement between the ACD and the Depositary. - e) absent a direct contractual relationship between a shareholder and the relevant service provider, shareholders generally have no direct rights against the relevant service provider and there are only limited circumstances in which a shareholder may potentially bring a claim against the relevant service provider.
+Instead, the proper claimant in an action in respect of which a wrongdoing is alleged to have been committed against the Company by the relevant service provider is, prima facie, the Company itself or the ACD acting on behalf of the Company, as the case may be. - f) the Investment Manager may hold or trade in securities and instruments of the same type as the securities and instruments held or traded in by the funds and fund managers; they may also utilise the same or similar strategies as those adopted by the fund managers.
+The Investment Manager may therefore trade and compete with fund managers and funds on an arm's length basis.
+In addition, the Investment Manager may make investments in other funds managed or advised by it.

-The Investment Adviser has discretion to enter into foreign exchange hedging transactions and borrowings on behalf of the Company.
-The Investment Adviser may appoint an affiliate of any existing service provider or any other third party to act as a counterparty in the execution of foreign exchange transactions in connection with the currency hedging activities of the Company and/or to implement the currency hedging strategy.
+The Investment Manager has discretion to enter into foreign exchange hedging transactions and borrowings on behalf of the Company.
+The Investment Manager may appoint an affiliate of any existing service provider or any other third party to act as a counterparty in the execution of foreign exchange transactions in connection with the currency hedging activities of the Company and/or to implement the currency hedging strategy.